It sounds like a lot of you have baking dishes sitting around that you aren't sure how to use.

 - Cake decorating.
 You can use the cookie cutters to make impressions in a cake's frosting or to make a stencil for sprinkling colored sugar or sprinkles.
 We also used a tiny cookie cutter to cut fondant flowers for Grace's princess birthday cake.

 - Make mini cakes.
 Use a cookie cutter to make shapes out of a shallow cake.
 Or, even better, tightly wrap the sides and bottom of a metal cookie cutter with foil and fill it with cake batter.
 Bake according to the recipe or package instructions, but check it frequently.
 The very small cake will cook very quickly.
-Frost as usual, or smooth a layer of icing, peanut butter, jelly, or chocolate ganache in between two cakes for a shaped whoopie pie.
+Frost as usual, or smooth a layer of icing, peanut butter, jelly, raspberry sauce, or chocolate ganache in between two cakes for a shaped whoopie pie.

 - Ice cream shapes.
 Fill cookie cutters with slightly softened ice cream and refreeze until it's hard.
 You could cut out cookies or cake shapes and make ice cream sandwiches this way, too.